 - Japanese food culture enthusiast.
 Love to explore new areas and discover local specialties.

-Want to taste something traditional?
-Try to make Ohagi!
-It's a dessert that's still popular today and that people in Japan often associate with their grandmother's cooking.
+Want a traditional taste of Japan?
+If so, you must try ohagi, a dessert that's still popular today and that people in Japan often associate with their grandmother's cooking.
 A true comfort food that goes well with green tea!